 Denver clinical psychologist Susan Heitler, Ph.D, a graduate of Harvard and NYU, is author of Power of Two, a book,workbook, and website that teach the communication skills that save and sustain positive relationships.
 Click here for a free Power of Two relationship test.

-Dr. Heitler's latest book, Prescriptions Without Pills: For Relief from Depression, Anger, Anxiety and More, is available now for preorder from Amazon or your local bookstore.
+Dr. Heitler's latest book, Prescriptions Without Pills: For Relief from Depression, Anger, Anxiety and More, is available now from Amazon or your local bookstore.
+It offers self-treatment methods of alleviating emotional distress.